-- An applicant must have a minimum GPA of 2.75 on a 4.0 scale. - Same GRE requirement as full admit.
+- An applicant must have a minimum GPA of 2.75 on a 4.0 scale. - GRE scores are required.
 A provisionally admitted student must complete the first nine graduate credits by earning grades of "B" or higher in each course to continue in the program and receive a full-admission status.
 Provisions of the admission will be outlined in the admission letter.

-International students must have a minimum total score of 89 on the TEOFL iBT with the following minimum section requirements:
+International students must have a minimum total score of 89 on the TOEFL iBT with the following minimum section requirements:

+- Reading 18

-- Reading 18Speaking 26
+- Speaking 26

 - Listening 21

 - Writing 24

 - or minimum total score of 573 on the paper-based test